Puerto Vallarta in August 2026: Rain & No Sargassum

 • a practical setup for families and shorter trips

-For August specifically, I would prioritize pool quality, walkability, and flexible cancellation before chasing the cheapest room.
+For August 2026 specifically, prioritize pool quality, walkability, reliable A/C, and flexible cancellation before chasing the cheapest room.

 Is Puerto Vallarta in August Good for Families, Couples, and First-Timers?